AsitSwain2002/JavaPractice/README.md

 <br>
 <br>
 Q2.[Write a Java program to create a class known as "BankAccount" with methods called deposit() and withdraw().
 Create a subclass called SavingsAccount that overrides the withdraw() method to prevent withdrawals if the account balance falls below one hundred.](https://github.com/AsitSwain2002/JavaPractice/blob/master/src/InheritancePractice02.jav)
+Q4.[Write a Java program to create a class called Animal with a method named move().
+Create a subclass called Cheetah that overrides the move() method to run.]